-In the pixel level domain adaptation part, the generator \tilde{G} and the discriminator \tilde{D} use the same configuration as [13].
-In the representation level domain adaptation part, we take FCN as the segmentation network and the generator of representations.
-FCN is built based on ResNet-50 by removing its fully connected layers and adding a 1×1 convolution layer.
-Besides, to increase the output resolution, we change the stride from 2 to 1 at Conv_3 and Conv_4 to enlarge its output size from 1/32 to 1/8 of its input size.
-ASPP, which is the classifier of DeepLab V3, is also used as the classifier of RAN.
+In the pixel-level domain-adaptation part, the generator \tilde{G} and the discriminator \tilde{D} use the same configuration as [13].
+In the representation-level domain-adaptation part, we take FCN as the segmentation network and the generator of representations.
+The FCN is built based on ResNet-50 by removing its fully connected layers and adding a 1×1 convolution layer.
+Moreover, to increase the output resolution, we change the stride from 2 to 1 at Conv_3 and Conv_4 to enlarge its output size from 1/32 to 1/8 of its input size.
+ASPP, which is the classifier of DeepLab V3, is also used as the classifier of the RAN.
 In the adversarial branch, we use k dilated convolutions in parallel to produce multiple feature maps, each with c channels.
-The sampling rate of different dilated convolution kernels is respectively 1, 2, 3 and 4.
-Finally, after the discriminator of ASPP, a sigmoid layer is utilized to output the prediction, which is in the range of [0, 1].
-In Cycle GAN part, we train Cycle GAN from a pre-trained model.
-After JPRNet was trained for 100 epochs, Cycle GAN was fixed, the batch size was set to 8, and another 3 epochs were trained to converge the network.
-We set $\mu = 0.01$, k = 4, c = 128 and $\lambda = 10$.
+The sampling rate of different dilated convolution kernels is, respectively, 1, 2, 3, and 4.

+Finally, after the discrimination of ASPP, a sigmoid layer is used to output the prediction, which is in the range of [0, 1].
+In the Cycle GAN part, we train Cycle GAN from a pretrained model.
+After JPRNet was trained for 100 epochs, the Cycle GAN was fixed, the batch size was set to 8, and another three epochs were trained to converge the network.
+We set $\mu = 0.01$, k = 4, c = 128, and $\lambda = 10$.